 There is no specific rule of law preventing a defendant from obtaining third-party funding.
-However, third-party funders normally seek to fund claims rather than defences, since it is claims that are most likely to offer opportunities to make a profit.
+However, third-party funders normally seek to fund claims rather than defences, since claims are most likely to offer opportunities to make a profit.
 Defendants are therefore unlikely to be able to procure third-party funding without a counterclaim of sufficient merit and value to justify investment by a third party.